tiendu/tiendu.github.io/src/content/blog/2026-07-03-modern-data-stack-for-systems-engineers.md

 delete
 ```

-A CDC stream can be used to replicate operational data into:
+CDC may replicate operational data into:

 ```text
 a warehouse